How and When to Pay Fees

 Your invoices for fees, residence and meal plans are available online through ACORN, the student online information service.Once you’ve verified your registration deadline and accessed your invoice, you can make a full payment, arrange for partial payments, or request a fee deferral.

 Payments must be made through your financial institution, via a bank machine, teller, online or by telephone.
 No payments are accepted on campus.
-Also note that credit-card payments are not accepted.
+Please note that there are additional fees associated with making payments by credit card.

-If you’ll be making a payment from outside Canada, you can use Western Union’s GlobalPay or send a bank draft or money order in Canadian funds to the University of Toronto.
+If you’ll be making a payment from outside Canada, you can use Western Union’s GlobalPay.
+Find more information on the Student Accounts website.
 Be sure to allow enough time for the transfer of funds to be processed.

 If you’ve qualified for OSAP or other financial aid, you can apply to defer your fee payment (in advance) online, to allow time for your financing to be transferred over.